rust-lang/rust-wiki-backup/Iterators.md

 }
 ```

-Internal iterators provide a subset of the functionality of an external iterator.
+Internal iterators provide a subset of the functionality of an external iterator since the caller cannot store the state and iterate as-needed.
 It's not possible
 to interleave them to implement algorithms like `zip`, `union` and `merge`.
 However, they're often
 much easier to implement.